jigglycrumb/ASCIImoji/readme.md

 **Features**

-* support for currently 175 different built-in emoticons/symbols
+* support for currently 205 different built-in emoticons/symbols
+* support for interactive emoticons with parameters
 * support for additional self-defined emoticons
 * delimiters of the emoticon keywords can be configured (*defaults to brackets ()*)
 * jQuery plugin

-Current version: 1.3.4
+Current version: 1.4.0.

 ##Basic usage